geotribu/gischat/README.md

 ## Developer information

-- Rooms can be fetched using [the `/rooms` endpoint](https://gischat.geotribu.net/docs#/default/get_rooms_rooms_get)
+- Channel can be fetched using [the `/channels` endpoint](https://gischat.geotribu.net/docs#/default/get_channels_channels_get)
 - Rules can be fetched using [the `/rules` endpoint](https://gischat.geotribu.net/docs#/default/get_rules_rules_get)
 - Number of connected users can be fetched using [the `/status` endpoint](https://gischat.geotribu.net/docs#/default/get_status_status_get)
-- List of connected and registered users can be fetched using [the `/room/{room}/users` endpoint](https://gischat.geotribu.net/docs)
+- List of connected and registered users can be fetched using [the `/channel/{channel}/users` endpoint](https://gischat.geotribu.net/docs)
-- New users must connect a websocket to the `/room/{room_name}/ws` endpoint
+- New users must connect a websocket to the `/channel/{channel}/ws` endpoint
-- After connecting to the websocket, it is possible to register the user in the room by sending a `newcomer` message (see below)
+- After connecting to the websocket, it is possible to register the user in the channel by sending a `newcomer` message (see below)
 - Messages passing through the websocket are strings with a JSON structure, they have a `type` key which represent which kind of message it is

 ### JSON message types